reiugit/KubernetesWithArgoCD/README.md

 ### argocd-my-app.yaml

-In the 'argocd-my-app.yaml' file, the repoURL and path specifiy, where the Kubernetes deployment definition files (mere my-app-k8s.yaml) are located.
+In the 'argocd-my-app.yaml' file, 'repoURL' and 'path' specifiy, where the Kubernetes deployment definition files (eg. my-app-k8s.yaml) are located.

 <pre>
 apiVersion: argoproj.io/v1alpha1